mehwaffle10/Waffle_Balance/README.md

 - Snap to angles by default
 	- Can hold down to get exact angles
 - Are now flammable
-	- Burn until destroyed
-	- Take 2x fire damage
-	- Takes 1 heart of damage immediately from fire arrow
 	- Ignite things that they bounce while on fire
 		- Ignite any held objects as well
-- No longer bounce enemy fire arrows
+- No longer bounce enemy arrows
+- Take half damage from normal arrows
+- Take increased damage in alignment with `Wood Structure Damage` section above
 - Can use action3 key (default space) to lock the angle the trampoline is facing
 	- Has small sound to indicate when the trampoline is locked
 - Can be folded using interact (e by default)